OWASP/wstg/document/5-Reporting/README.md

 This is like the elevator pitch of the report, it aims at providing executives with:

+- The objective of the test.
+  - Describe the business need behind the security test.
-- The objective of the test, which contains the need for it and the answers that the organization need to better understand their systems.
+  - Describe how the tests helped the organization understand their systems.
-- The key findings in a business context, such as compliance issues, reputational damage, etc.
+- Key findings in a business context, such as possible compliance issues, reputation damage, etc. Focus on the business impact and leave out technical details for now.
-  - It shouldn't state the technical findings and the technical impact.
-Only discuss the business impact.
 - The strategic recommendations on how the business can stop the issues from happening again.
-  - It shouldn't state technical and specific recommendations, as this concerns the technical team.
+Describe these in a non-technical context and leave specific technical recommendations out for now.

-**Note:** The summary should be constructive and meaningful, not full of jargon and destructive takeaways.
-In case graphs are used, make sure they help deliver a message in a clearer way than text would.
+The summary should be constructive and meaningful.
+Avoid jargon and negative speculation.
+If figures, graphs, or illustrations are used, ensure they help deliver a message in a clearer way than text would.

 ## 3. Findings

 This section is aimed at the technical team.
 It should include all the necessary information to understand the vulnerability, replicate it, and resolve it.
-Logical separation can help improve the readability of the report (*e.g* external access, internal access, etc.)
+Logical separation can help improve the readability of the report.
+For example, you might have separate sections titled "External Access" and "Internal Access".

-*If this is a re-test, a subsection could be set with the findings summary of the previous test, the status of the identified vulnerabilities, and any cross-references with the current test.*
+If this is a re-test, you might create a subsection that summarizes findings of the previous test, the updated status of previously identified vulnerabilities, and any cross-references with the current test.

 ### 3.1 Findings Summary